 Many people work long hours and leave their cats at home alone.
 This can’t be helped sometimes, but mental stimulation is so important for our pets.
 It can reduce anxiety, prevent unwanted behaviors, and keep them mentally sharp well into old age.

-When you are at home, make it count.
+When you’re at home, make it count.
 Spend time interacting with your cat.
-Throwing a few cat toys on the ground isn’t going to be a substitute for one on one play time and stimulation.
+Throwing a few cat toys on the ground isn’t going to be a substitute for one-on-one playtime and stimulation.

 4. Visit Your Veterinarian

 Find a good vet.
 Not all vets good, but they aren’t all bad, either.
 Ask your friends and family, and check online reviews to find one of the good ones.

 Make sure your cat is vaccinated, but don’t over vaccinate your cat.
 If you suspect illness, be sure to get a diagnosis from your vet so you can treat the issue.